rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

     imported image.

-3. If you put a coordinating metadatum on the original image in the source region, now put the same coordinating metadatum on the image you just imported.
+3. If you put a coordinating metadatum on the original image in the source region, now put the same coordinating metadatum on the image that you just imported.
 For this example, add it to the image with `image_id`
     `1d944ab7-6748-4f3c-b7e2-3553bf006677`.
 You can use the same Cloud Images API call that you used in the source region.
-Just ensure that you set `MY_IMG` to the new image ID and that you set `OS_AUTH_TOKEN` and `OS_IMAGE_URL` properly for the target region.
+However, ensure that you set `MY_IMG` to the new image ID and that you set `OS_AUTH_TOKEN` and `OS_IMAGE_URL` properly for the target region.